 If an issue is critical (S1 or High-Impact S2), delivery of a fix for that issue may be considered for a patch.

-We will only actively fix issues via the Patch mechanism for GA and GA-1 versions approximately every other month (e.g. GA in Jan., GA-1 in Feb., GA in March, etc.).
-As new versions of the software are released, patches will be produced only for those current versions.
+We will only actively fix issues via the patch mechanism for GA and GA-1 versions approximately every other month (for example, GA in January, GA-1 in February, GA in March, and so on).
 This policy allows us to focus our efforts on producing the best quality patches to help ensure customer implementations are successful.

-Fixes delivered in patches will be included in the product release that is currently under development (non-GA / next X.X.0 release).
+Fixes delivered in patches will be included in the product release that is currently under development (non-GA/next X.X.0 release or X.X.1 service pack).
 Non-GA releases have, as part of the lifecycle, a code freeze date.
 Should a patch be released after the code freeze date for the version currently under development, those fixes will be included in the first patch scheduled immediately after the new version is GA.
-For example, the 18.104.22.168 patch would include the defect resolutions that were delivered after the code freeze date for the 15.4 product release.
+For example, a 184.108.40.206 patch would include the defect resolutions delivered after the code freeze date for a 15.5 product release.

 In alignment with our End-of-Service (EOS) and End-of-Life (EOL) policies, fixes will not be generated after the EOL status is announced for a specific product version.

 Some fixes that otherwise meet the criteria for resolution in a patch may not be feasible to deliver in this way due to complexity, risk, and impact on other customers.
 In addition, defects in the following areas are not candidates for a patch and are reserved for releases or service packs only.

 - Updates to client applications such as OWB, MSP, or Mobile Time Manager